Akshat-Mishra101/GoogleImagesScraper/README.md

 # GoogleImagesScraper
-A Google image scraping bot written entirely in java, using selenium.
+A bot to scrape google images, written entirely in java